-Vitamin D and Cancer Prevention
+Vitamin D and Cancer

 What is vitamin D?

 - For those between 1 and 70 years of age, including women who are pregnant or lactating, the recommended dietary allowance (RDA) is 15 micrograms (μg) per day.
-Because 1 μg is equal to 40 International Units (IU), this RDA can also be expressed as 600 IU per day.
+Because 1 μg is equivalent to 40 International Units (IU), this RDA can also be expressed as 600 IU per day.

 - For those 71 years or older, the RDA is 20 μg per day (800 IU per day).